 Total time: 30 minutes + 2 hours of freezing time

 There’s no baking needed to pull together these sweet and tart treats.
 Both the avocado lime filling and crust are super easy to make and only take half an hour in total.
 Just throw the ingredients in the food processor and let the machine take care of the rest.

 Avocados not only give these tarts a bright green color but also contribute to the creaminess of the pie filling.
 The fruit’s flavor also pairs perfectly with the tart key lime and maple syrup.
 You may want to garnish these mini tarts with coconut and lime zest for a finishing touch.

 Total time: 20 minutes

-These vibrant truffles are the perfect treat for any occasion.
+These no-fuss truffle sweets are the perfect treat for any occasion.
 They can also be a lovely way to end a romantic dinner at home.
 Raspberry and chocolate are a wonderful combination when blended in these decadent truffles.

 The tartness of fruit helps complement the richness of chocolate’s flavor.
 You can find dried raspberries in the dried fruit section of most well-stocked grocery stores.
 Raspberry liquor is optional yet highly recommended for extra depth of flavor.

 Unlike regular truffles, fresh avocados are used instead of cream for the luxurious and creamy texture.
 If you’re skeptical about avocado flavors, rest assured that these balls won’t taste like avocado.
 No one can tell there’s avocado in it unless they ask.